 The Fields Medal was established in 1936, and is awarded by the International Mathematical Union.
 The medal is officially known as the International Medal for Outstanding Discoveries in Mathematics, but is informally named after Canadian mathematician John Charles Fields, who was instrumental in establishing and funding the prize.

-The Fields Medal is awarded every four years to no more than four mathematicians at or below the age of 40.
+The Fields Medal is awarded every four years to no more than four mathematicians below the age of 40 as of January 1 of the year of the award.
 Mathematicians receive this award for resolving an outstanding open problem or, in some cases, for developing powerful new methods for gaining novel insights into existing areas of mathematical research.

-The Fields Medal is awarded at the quadrennial International Congress of Mathematicians, the next meeting being in 2014 in Seoul, Korea.
+The Fields Medal is awarded at the quadrennial International Congress of Mathematicians, the next meeting being in 2018 in Rio de Janeiro.
 Because recipients of the award tend to be younger than Nobelists, our selection of potential Fields Medalists is based not strictly on accomplishment but also on promise of future accomplishment.

 The Nobel Prizes are announced every year in October, and are awarded at a ceremony in Stockholm, Sweden, on December 10, except for the Peace Prize, which is awarded in Oslo, Norway, on the same day.